mmb-irb/Model_CNS_Isabel/README.md

 ·2.
 StarLife_Files:

+- `mailterator.sh`: To run the dynamics of each PDB structure.
-- `mailterator.sh`: To do the imaging and basic analyses of the trajectories with the MoDEL Workflow by Daniel Beltrán.
+- `analyzer.py`: To do the imaging and basic analyses of the trajectories with the MoDEL Workflow by Daniel Beltrán.
 - `img_run.sh`: To do the fitting of the trajectories.
 - `workflow_runner.py`: Do the advanced analyses of the trajectories with the MoDEL Workflow by Daniel Beltrán.